Lewis Hamilton labours as Sergio Perez takes pole for Saudi GP

 Hamilton and his Mercedes team have struggled to get on top of the sport’s new regulations, but nobody here would have predicted the grid’s most decorated driver would fall at the first hurdle.

-A disconsolate Hamilton – nearly seven tenths slower than George Russell in the other Mercedes, who ended up qualifying sixth – replied: “I am so sorry, guys.”
+A disconsolate Hamilton – nearly 7/10ths slower than George Russell in the other Mercedes, who ended up qualifying sixth – replied: “I am so sorry, guys.”

-Charles Leclerc will start second ahead of Ferrari team-mate Carlos Sainz with world champion Max Verstappen fourth.
+Charles Leclerc will start second ahead of Ferrari teammate Carlos Sainz with world champion Max Verstappen fourth.

-With two minutes of Q1 remaining, Hamilton, who started from pole and won in Jeddah last year, said: “Can’t seem to improve, man…are we at risk right now?”
+With two minutes of Q1 remaining, Hamilton, who started from pole and won in Jeddah last year, said: “Can’t seem to improve, man… are we at risk right now?”

-His race engineer, Peter Bonnington replied: “Affirm, we are at risk.”
+His race engineer, Peter Bonnington, replied: “Affirm, we are at risk.”

-And although Hamilton improved with his final run to temporarily move up to 15th and out of the danger zone, Aston Martin’s Lance Stroll beat his time to cause a shock result.
+Although Hamilton improved with his final run to temporarily move up to 15th and out of the danger zone, Aston Martin’s Lance Stroll beat his time to cause a shock result.
 It marked the first time Hamilton had failed to get out of Q1 on pure speed since the 2009 British Grand Prix.

 Following his early exit from qualifying, Hamilton told Sky Sports: “I just struggled with the balance of the car, it’s not where we want to be.”